onap/integration/docs/docs_vFWDT.rst

     cd demo/tutorials/vFWDT
     ls

-which should show following folders
+what should show following folders

 ::